Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Analysis of thermo-osmosis problem

 [see Eq.~\eqref{eq:assumption-linear}].
 To obtain the flow field, the potential $\Psi(X_1)$ must be specified.
 We use the following pseudo-Sutherland-type potential [see Figs.~\ref{fig:problem}(b,\,c)]:

 where $\Psi^{+}$ and $\Psi^{-}$ represent the potentials near the plates located at $X_1=D/2$ and $-D/2$, respectively, and $\Psi_0 = 2RT_0 U$.
 When $U$ is positive (or negative), the potential is purely attractive (or repulsive).
+Physically, an attractive potential with the power $r_0^{-6}$, where $r_0$ is the distance from the wall, corresponds to the van der Waals interaction potential \cite{Israelachvili2011}.
 The interaction parameter $\delta$ determines the effective range of the potential and is assumed to be small.
 The corresponding dimensionless potential shape, $\psid(x_1)$, and its corresponding form in the Knudsen-layer analysis, $\tpsi(\eta)$, are given by

 Note that $\tpsi$ depends on $\chi$ rather than $\delta$ [see Eq.~\eqref{eq:psi-nd-KL}].

 The profiles of $U\psid(x_1)$ for $\delta=0.01$ and $U=\pm 1$ are presented in Fig.~\ref{fig:potential}(a).
 As shown in the figure, the effective range of the potential is restricted in the region $x_1\in[1/2-\delta,1/2]$.
 The reference density $\alpha$ [Eq.~\eqref{eq:alpha}] for these cases are shown in Fig.~\ref{fig:potential}(b).
 For the attractive (or repulsive) potential, the reference density increases (or decreases) near the plate at $x_1=1/2$.
 The bulk density is obtained as $\alpha\approx\bpsid^{-1}$, with $\bpsid\approx 1.014$ and $0.995$ for $U=1$ and $U=-1$, respectively.